laser069/E-commerce/README.md

 - ## Validate Password:
 - Use bcrypt to hash the entered password.
 - Compare it with the stored hashed password for authentication.

+## Milestone-9
+- Create the form for products
+- This form will take multiple product images images as input